mlflow/mlflow/examples/quickstart/README.md

 |mlflow tracking server|`http://0.0.0.0:5000`|

-## Limittions
+## Limitations

-* _Setup described in this section does not consider security requirements and is suitable only for demonstration purposes with non-sensitive data.
-Changes are required for any production deployment_.
+* _Setup described in this section does not consider security requirements and is suitable only for demonstration purposes with non-sensitive data_.
-* Use of `docker-compose` limits containers to run on a single node only.
+* Use of `docker-compose` limit containers to run on a single node.